 In response to new and anticipated legislation regarding recreational cannabis, a team of University of Guelph researchers have been assembled as the Cannabis Advisory Committee.
 The introduction of these new forms of cannabis will undoubtedly require the University to develop policies and guidelines related to distribution and use on campus.
 This Committee provides input that guides the University in its anticipation and management of the increased availability of new forms of recreational cannabis (e.g. edibles, beverages, topicals).
 This Committee will provide recommendations on policies, operations, and educational strategies to the Office of the President.

 The Compulsory Fees Committee is comprised of faculty, staff and students, who review non-tuition related fees and the various services supported by these fees.
-Additionally, this Committee is responsible for the Student Life Enhancement Fund and the Special Grants and Speakers’ Fund.
+Additionally, this Committee is responsible for the Student Life Enhancement Fund.
 This Committee reviews related policies and ensures compliance with the requirements outlined by the Ministry of Training, Colleges and Universities, in order to make recommendations for policy and process changes to the University's Board of Governors.